abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ones.
 We learn to let go where we can, renounce where we can and as a result, find peace where we can.

-# Challenging Our Perceptions of Work

-## Luang Por Pasanno • July 2013

-It’s helpful to consider and reflect on how we perceive work.
-If we bring up the word *work*, what comes to mind?
-There may be a feeling of drudgery, that it’s onerous, maybe even odious.
-We often view work as something we’re beset with, something we have to get done and out of the way before we can be comfortable and at ease.
-Or we may think of work as something that keeps us from our meditation practice.
-These are merely perceptions that come up in the mind, and it’s helpful to challenge them.

-If we do challenge them, we can learn to bring mindfulness into the work period, which helps us develop a continuity of attention and reflective clarity.
-When we approach the work period like this, we realize it isn’t something to get out of the way, but rather, it’s an important aspect of the training.
-We don’t want to be like so many people who live their whole lives waiting for the work to be over: *When I get this done, I’ll be happy and I can relax . . .* and as death approaches, they’re still waiting.

-It’s also helpful to remember that the work we do in the monastery serves to maintain the facilities here.
-We’re looking after the places we live in for our own benefit and for the benefit of others.
-When we perceive our work in this way, we can recognize that it’s an opportunity for giving, for generosity, and for putting forth effort that benefits everyone.
-We’re reminded that generosity is not limited to material things, but includes acts of service, wholesome, skillful, and selfless actions.
-As a result, our work can become a source of well-being and happiness.

-In Thai, the word for *work* also means festival.
-This blurs the distinction between work and enjoyment.
-During my time in Thailand, I was always struck by the northeastern villagers who came to the monastery to work.
-They really enjoyed themselves.
-They saw this work as an opportunity to do good things together.
-We can take a page from their book and use our work as an opportunity to develop a sense of lightness, to enjoy pitching in together and enjoy doing what is beneficial.

 # Seeing Clearly Into the Chain of Causation

 ## Ajahn Amaro • August 2005